gomandr/pedestrians-tracking/README.md

-# Pedestrians identification and tracking
+# Pedestrians identification and tracking - Class project - June 2020
 ### Students : André Gomes, Yann Martinson, Sylvain Pietropaolo

 This final project (Milestone 3) combines two previous projects where models where trained for pedestrian detection (Milestone 1) and re-identification (Milestone 2).
 The objective is here to take a video as input and output the same video with labelled bounding boxes on the different pedestrians tracked.